 Not surprisingly, if for the Kurds the “liberation” of Rojava and Southern Kurdistan is the first phase of the national reconstruction, the neighbors saw this nationalist offensive as an illegal attempt aimed at the disruption of the national unity and territorial integrity of their states.

 However, the establishment of the Kurdish autonomous governments in the Northern Syria and Iraq seems to be a fait accompli.
-The present-day Syrian and Iraqi governments haven’t the capacity to challenge the Kurdish control of Rojava and Southern Kurdistan.
+The present-day Syrian and Iraqi governments don’t have the capacity to challenge the Kurdish control of Rojava and Southern Kurdistan.

 As the history of the modern nationalism suggests, the establishment of a “national” government within a part of the “national territory” will be, sooner or later, just a first phase of the nationalist struggle for an independent state.
 In this context, the Turkish State, which was naturally not very pleased to find some Kurdish autonomous structures at its southern borders, in Syria and Iraq, has chosen to deal with the external “Kurdish question” in a very hawkish way.
 In July 2015, in order to fight the Kurdish and Islamist terrorism, Turkey launched a large military operation against the PKK and the DAESH in Syria and Iraq, which caused a new conflict between the Turkish State and the main Kurdish organizations.
 In a short time, the peace became history and the project of an independent Kurdistan ceased to be just a romantic dream...

-The Turkish intervention in Northern Syria (Summer 2016) seems to confirm the inflexible position of the Turkish government.
-As the existence of a Kurdish autonomous entity in Syria is seen as a real danger by the Turkish State, Turkey tries to avoid, thanks to the Euphrates Shield, the creation of a contiguous Kurdish State along the Turkish-Syrian border.
-With the city of Al-Bab under the control of the Turkish Army and its Syrian allies, the Erdogan Administration would certainly put an end for the moment to the Kurdish project of a coherent Rojava and minimize the costs of a Kurdish irredenta.
-But, since the Syrian Democratic Forces (SDF), the main Kurdish-led Syrian organization, is an American invention, the battle for Al-Bab could be the beginning of a new era in the history of the Turkish-Kurdish relations...
+The Turkish intervention in Northern Syria (Summer 2016) confirmed the inflexible position of the Turkish government.
+As the existence of a Kurdish autonomous entity in Syria is seen as a real danger by the Turkish State, Turkey tried to avoid the creation of a contiguous Kurdish State along the Turkish-Syrian border.
+The operation succeeded in Syria, but the Erdogan Administration had to identify soon a new ‘danger’ in Northern Iraq, where the Iraqi Kurdish Regional Government(KRG), controlled by Kurdish pro-independence parties, sets the date for an independence referendum on September 25, 2017.
+A ‘grave mistake’ for Turkey and an ‘illegal act’ for the Iraqi government, the controversial referendum on Kurdish independence could have been the beginning of a new era in the history of the Kurdish nationalism...